Learning-to-Drive (L2D) Challenge

 - “Learning Accurate, Comfortable and Human-like Driving”, Simon Hecker , Dengxin Dai, Luc Van Gool, ArXiv 2019.

-The L2D challenge is back.
-The challenge is now moved to AIcrowd from CodaLab after a system crash of the latter.
+The L2D is now moved to AIcrowd.
 Please find all details of registration here to participate!
 There will be awards for the challenge winners!